zwldarren/ai-hedge-fund/README.md

 4. Push to the branch
 5. Create a Pull Request

 **Important**: Please keep your pull requests small and focused.
-Try to keep each suggestion atomic.
 This will make it easier to review and merge.

 ## License